 Campus Ministries provides numerous opportunities and resources to serve others through outreach events, community-based ministries and local churches.
 Many opportunities exist for a wide range of ministry experience and interests.
-In addition, Campus Ministries leads four one-day Saturday trips to Mexico during the fall semester, and a week-long trip to Mexico in the spring semester.
-There are multiple service opportunities throughout the year as well.
+In addition, Campus Ministries leads trips to Mexico throughout the year and there are multiple service opportunities throughout the year as well.